Trixi Schuba: Later career

-Retiring from amateur skating, Schuba appeared over the succeeding six years in the professional shows Ice Follies and Holiday on Ice, after which she began a career in the insurance industry which she continues to the present.
+Retiring from amateur skating, Schuba appeared over the succeeding six years in the professional shows Ice Follies and Holiday on Ice, after which she began a career in the insurance industry.
+At her workplace, because she spoke English well, she worked with United Nations diplomats based in Vienna.
+She retired in 2015.
+In 2026, it was reported she had stopped skating several years earlier because of the danger of falling.

 In addition to her career in insurance, Schuba is involved in various sports organizations in Austria.
 She is a former president of the Austrian Ice Skating Association, the first woman to hold that position, and she sat on the board of the Austrian Olympic Committee from 2004 to 2009.
 Schuba has served as president of the International Panathlon Club Wien since 2007, on the board of the Austrian Paralympic Committee since 2009, and as vice president of the Graz Skating Association since 2010.